codehub-learn/development-environment-setup/devops_2023.md

 ## Create an account in the following websites
 1. Create a **[Github account](https://github.com/join)**.
 2. Create an **[Azure Student account](https://azure.microsoft.com/en-us/free/students/)**.
 Go to the link that is given here, click on the 'Start free', provide your AthTech credentials and follow the instructions.
-You will be asked for some information, but you will NOT need to provide credit card details - if this happens then you have logged in from a different incorrect link.
+You will be asked for some information, including a mobile phone number which is not linked to another student account, but you will NOT need to provide credit card details - if this happens then you have followed an incorrect link.
 3. Create a **[Docker Hub account](https://hub.docker.com/)**.